AlixPa/dummy-backend-flo/README.md

 ### Prerequisites

-You’ll need to have Go installed.
+You'll need to have Go installed.

 ---